leadedge/ofxWinDialog/README.md

 - Group
 - Static text

-For details refer to ofxWinDialog.h and the addon example source.
+For details refer to the ofxWinDialog and example source files.

 For example :